China–New Zealand relations

-The China-New Zealand relations, sometimes known as Sino-New Zealand relations, are the relations between the People's Republic of China (PRC) and New Zealand.
+China–New Zealand relations or Sino–New Zealand relations are relations between the People's Republic of China (PRC) and New Zealand.
 New Zealand recognised the Republic of China after it lost the Chinese Civil War and retreated to Taiwan in 1949, but switched recognition to the People's Republic of China on 22 December 1972.
-Since then, economic, cultural, and political relations between the two countries have grown over the past four decades.
-China is New Zealand's largest trading partner in goods and second largest trading partner in services.
+Since then, economic, cultural, and political relations between the two countries have grown.
+China is New Zealand's largest trading partner in goods, and second largest trading partner in services.
 In 2008, New Zealand became the first developed country to enter into a free trade agreement with China.
-In recent years, New Zealand's extensive economic relations with China have been complicated by its security ties to the United States.
+In recent years, New Zealand's extensive economic relations with China have been complicated by influence operations, espionage accusations, and the country's security ties to the United States.

 In addition to formal diplomatic and economic relations, there has been significant people-to-people contact between China and New Zealand.
-Chinese immigration to New Zealand dates back to the gold rushes and has substantially increased since the 1980s.
+Chinese immigration to New Zealand dates back to the gold rushes of the 1860s and has substantially increased since the 1980s.